Cook Like Lauren Logo Horizontal

 • Add Minute Rice.
 Stir.
 Cover and remove from the heat.

 • Allow to cook with the lid on for 20 minutes.
 Fluff once done.
+The rice can be made a day in advance and gets better with time.
+Highly recommend doing this either the day before or in the morning.

 • Combine garlic powder, onion powder, cumin, ancho chili powder, salt, pepper and paprika.
 Set aside.